LindySez | Recipes

 Ingredients

-• 1 6-ounce can crushed pineapple, drained (or you could use fresh pineapple finely diced)
+• 1 6-ounce can crushed pineapple, drained (or an equal amount fresh pineapple finely diced)

 • ¾ cup ketchup